Donald Trump's last 7 days are just mind-bogglingly bad

 (CNN)It's beyond a cliche to say that a week in the presidency of Donald Trump feels like a month.
-It's also happens to be totally true.
+It also happens to be totally true.

 The sheer pace at which Trump and his administration move -- and the massive amount of news those moves create -- is absolutely unprecedented.
 Social media -- and Trump's active use of it -- speeds things up even more.
 Ditto cable TV (and Trump's obsession with it).